gerold-penz/bun-sqlite-key-value/README.md

 ```

 Returns if `field` is an existing field in the hash stored at `key`.

-Do not use it with several large amounts of data or blobs.
+Do not use the hash functions with several very large amounts of data or blobs.
-This is because the entire data record with all fields is always read.
+This is because the entire data record with all fields is always read and written.
+It is better to use `setValues()` and `getValues()` for large amounts of data.

 Inspired by: https://docs.keydb.dev/docs/commands/#hexists

 ### key